louisa0206/RePsyched_DS/README.md

 pip install google_trans_new
 ```
 #### Copying the code
-Open the directory *spiders* and copy the code the *GlascontainerSpider.py* into the created Spider in your IDE.
+Open the *GlascontainerSpider.py* and copy the code into the created Spider in your IDE.
 Open the *pipelines.py* file and copy the code into the pre-created pipelines.py in your IDE.
 Open the *settings.py* file and copy the code into the pre-created settings.py in your IDE.

 #### Running the Spider
 Run the Spider in Scrapy.
 `scrapy crawl GlascontainerSpider`
-If it i not working, install the packages for the Pipeline

 #### Done!
+The Code need some time to run.
 The CSV-File is available.